Visit Yvoire: What to Do in the Most Beautiful Medieval Village of Léman?

 Discovering Yvoire, a prized historic site

-Ranked among the most beautiful villages in France, Yvoire is home to the famous Château d’Yvoire and Saint-Pancras Church, bearing witness to the medieval heritage.
-The guided or self-guided tour of this fortified medieval village reveals ramparts and historic gates, such as the Amédée Gate, as well as an exceptional panorama from the balcony of Lake Geneva.
+Ranked among the most beautiful villages of France, Yvoire houses the famous Yvoire Castle and Saint-Pancrace Church, bearing witness to the medieval heritage.
+A guided or self-guided tour of this fortified medieval village reveals ramparts and historic gates, such as the Amédée Gate, as well as an exceptional panorama from the balcony of Lake Geneva.

 A flowered village awarded many times